PeytonRG/peytonrg.github.io/README.md

 # Peyton Gasink's GitHub Pages
-### This site is in early stages of development, but I'll be working on it as a side project over the coming weeks.
+### Development is going well, but this site is still far from finished.